-Join us on April 20, 2021, for a webinar with key thought leaders who have lived experience and/or deep roots working with this community.
-Panelists will share experiences and recommendations for practices, policies, and pathways to greater financial stability for disabled women of color, who have been excluded for too long.
+We heard from key thought leaders who have lived experience and/or deep roots working with this community.
+Panelists shared experiences and recommendations for practices, policies, and pathways to greater financial stability for disabled women of color, who have been excluded for too long.

 Camille Abrahams Emeagwali, The New York Women’s Foundation

 Maria Jaramillo, National Disability Institute